 the liner ensures the leak tightness of the vessel.

+2 In this standard COSPE are treated very similar to COPV because heritage is limited.
+A tailored approach agreed between customer and supplier, who also represent relevant safety authorities, can be appropriate.
+The tailored approach includes for example similarity with the requirements for metallic SPE while addressing also concerns associated with composite elements.

 composite pressure vessel (CPV)

 pressure vessel whose structural wall is fully composed with fibre based composite material